61. Shaker motors

 accelerations from the shaker.
 The nudge device is an accelerometer

-going to detect motion from the shaker the same way it detects motion
+detects the motion that the shaker causes the same way that it detects

 If you're having a problem with your nudge device going crazy when